Proximal indirect comparison: Numerical results

-In \Cref{sec:asymp-bridge-app} we derive the influence functions of the parameters \({\eta}\) and \({\xi}\) and show that these form the basis of estimating equations.
-To contrast the behavior of the estimators under model specifications, we considered the configurations where neither \(h\) or \(q\) was misspecified (experiment 1), where \(q\) was misspecified (experiment 2), where \(h\) was misspecified (experiment 3), and where both \(h\) are \(q\) were misspecified (experiment 4).
+To contrast the behavior of the estimators under model misspecifications, we considered configurations where neither \(h\) nor \(q\) was misspecified (experiment 1), where \(q\) was misspecified (experiment 2), where \(h\) was misspecified (experiment 3), and where both \(h\) and \(q\) were misspecified (experiment 4).
 The misspecified models were fitted by replacing \(W\) and \(Z\) with \(|W|^{1/2}\) and \(|Z|^{1/2}\) wherever appropriate.
-Some summary statistics of the estimators from \(1000\) repeated samples of size \(n\in\{1000,2000\}\) are displayed in \Cref{tab:sim}, where the reference Monte-Carlo target parameter was calculated by static interventions of \(A\) when \(S=0\).
-The standard errors of the estimators for \(\hat{\psi}_{h}\) and \(\hat{\psi}_{q}\) were obtained by plugging in the nuisance parameter estimates in the theoretical asymptotic variances shown in \Cref{sec:asymp-bridge-app}.
-The estimators \(\hat{\psi}_{h}\) and \(\hat{\psi}_{q}\) showed little bias with confidence intervals having the correct coverage only when \(h\) and \(q\) were correctly estimated, respectively.
-This was constrasted by \(\hat{\psi}\), which exhibited the doubly robust property as expected.
-The influence-function-based standard error for \(\hat{\psi}\) also showed robustness against model misspecification.
-In \Cref{sec:simulation-app} we present additional simulations under alternative data generating mechanisms to investigate the behavior of the proximal estimators, including invalid proxies, nonunique bridge functions, weak proxies and near violation of positivity.
+Summary statistics of the estimators from \(1000\) repeated samples of size \(n\in\{1000,2000\}\) are displayed in Table~\ref{tab:sim}, where the reference Monte-Carlo target parameter was calculated by static interventions of \(A\) when \(S=0\).
+The standard errors of the estimators for \(\hat{\theta}_{h}\) and \(\hat{\theta}_{q}\) were obtained by plugging in the nuisance parameter estimates in the theoretical asymptotic variances shown in Supplementary Material \S\ref{sec:asymp-bridge-app}.
+The estimators \(\hat{\theta}_{h}\) and \(\hat{\theta}_{q}\) showed little bias only when \(h\) and \(q\) were correctly estimated, respectively.
+This was constrasted by \(\hat{\theta}\), which exhibited the double robustness property as expected.
+The influence-function-based standard error for \(\hat{\theta}\) also showed robustness against model misspecification.
+In Supplementary Material \S\ref{sec:simulation-app}, we present additional simulations under alternative data generating mechanisms to investigate the behavior of the proximal estimators, including invalid proxies, nonunique bridge functions, weak proxies and near violation of positivity.
 In particular, we found that ridge regularization on the parameters \(\eta\) and \(\xi\) recovered valid inference for the doubly robust estimator when bridge functions were nonuniquely defined.